open-life-science/fiscally-sponsored-community-templates/.github/ISSUE_TEMPLATE/prereq-governance-committee.md

 - [ ] <NAME 2>, Country, <role in org, e.g. “director”>
 - [ ] <NAME 3>, Country, <role in org, e.g. “director”>

-If you are unable to complete this steop, you may wish to consider a Resident Fellowship instead.
+If you are unable to complete this step, you may wish to consider a Resident Fellowship instead.